hstarmans/hexastorm/migen_examples/readme.md

  command 2 --> reply with 8
  else      --> reply with 0
 ```

-### Memtest
-A simple code example to check if I can trigger [yosys](http://www.clifford.at/yosys/) to create an embedded block ram block.
-If you check the output of Icezero you see that a block is created.
-The specs of the embedded block rams are listed [here](http://www.latticesemi.com/~/media/LatticeSemi/Documents/DataSheets/iCE/iCE40LPHXFamilyDataSheet.pdf)

 ### SPI memory mapping
 The memory is initiated with the value 10 in register 0 and the value 20 in register 1.